Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You can either host your ‘Instant Site’ on the Ecwid domain (i.e., at a mystore.ecwid.com address) or map it to your own custom domain (www.yourstorename.com).

-You can also add a blog to your Instant Site (something that is important for inbound marketing campaigns) — but this involves a really odd workaround where product categories are used to create posts.
+You can blog on your Instant Site (something that is important for inbound marketing campaigns) — but when trying to do this, I discovered that it involves a really odd workaround where product categories are used to create posts.

-This all compares positively with the likes of Squarespace, Wix and BigCommerce, which typically charge at least $30 to $40 per month to let you create a standalone store — but that said, the end result will be considerably more sophisticated than anything you’ll be able to create with an Ecwid Instant Site.
+This all compares positively with the likes of Squarespace, Wix and BigCommerce, which typically charge at least $30 to $40 per month to let you create a standalone store — but that said, the end result you’ll get from such platforms will be considerably more sophisticated than anything you’ll be able to create with an Ecwid Instant Site.

 Shopify, with its ‘Starter Plan,’ gives you a similar tool at a low price point, however.